 Astronomy Essentials

-Mars in 2024
+Mars in 2024 and 2025

 Sometimes, Mars is faint

 The geometry of Mars’ orbit is such that it spends much longer periods of time at large distances from the Earth than it does close to us, which provides added incentive to observe it in the weeks around opposition.
 When it passes opposition, every 2 years, Mars appears large and bright for only a few weeks.
-Here’s a comparison of the apparent size of Mars when seen at its closest opposition, around its opposition in 2025, and at its most farthest opposition.
+Here’s a comparison of the apparent size of Mars when seen at its closest opposition, around its opposition in 2025, and at its farthest opposition.
 Also shown is how Mars appears when it’s most distant from the Earth at solar conjunction.
 Image via Dominic Ford/ In-The-Sky.org.
 Used with permission.

 Sometimes, Mars is bright